module-federation/core/apps/website-new/docs/en/index.md

     details: Applications can be split into smaller, self-contained modules that can be developed, tested, and deployed independently.
     icon: 📦
   - title: Flexibility
-    details: Module Federation gives developers the freedom to choose and implement the architecture that best suits their needs, promoting a modular and scalable approach to application development.
+    details: Module Federation gives developers the freedom to choose and implement the architecture that best suits their needs.
     icon: 🎯
-  - title: Federated runtime
+  - title: Rspack
-    details: The modules can be combined and federated at runtime, allowing for greater collaboration and faster development times.
+    details: Both rspack and webpack builds are supported to speed up your application build.
-    icon: 🛠️
+    icon: 🦀
-  - title: Blazing fast build speed
+  - title: Development experience
-    details: The core compilation module is based on the Rust front-end toolchain, providing a more ultimate development experience.
+    details: Module federation supports dynamically typed hints and chrome devtool to improve the development experience.
     icon: 🚀
-  - title: Built-in full-text search
+  - title: Plugin System
-    details: Automatically generates a full-text search index for you during construction, providing out-of-the-box full-text search capabilities.
+    details: Hooks allow you to quickly define your own plugins to control the behavior of module loading
     icon: 🎨
 ---